MoixDev/MoixDev/README.md

 - 👋 Hi, I’m @MoixDev
-- 👀 I’m interested in everything!
+- 👀 I’m interested in Everything!
-- 🌱 I’m currently learning TODO!
+- 🌱 I’m learning TODO!
-- 💞️ I’m looking to collaborate on anythink!
+- 💞️ I’m looking to collaborate on Anythink!
 - 📫 How to reach me?
 Neverthink

 <!---